Hungary is such an underrated country.

 - Explore Buda Castle.
 You’ll have to pay to go inside the castle, but I personally didn’t find it to be worth it.
 Instead, you should wander the grounds and gardens, and snap photos of its exterior.

-- Admire parliament.
+- Admire Budapest’s Parliament building.
 You have to pay to explore the inside of this beautiful building, but I think it’s just as impressive from the outside.
 I especially love taking photos of it from Fisherman’s Bastion in Budapest.

 - Relax beside Lake Balaton.
 If you decide to visit Europe’s biggest lake, you’ll quickly learn that it’s a popular vacation spot for locals in Hungary.
 While you’re there, do as they do and admire Tihany Abbey, lay out beside the water, and go for a hike in the hills surrounding the lake.

-- Admire the architecture in Eger.
+- Drink wine and gaze at the architecture in Eger.
 I didn’t spent a single cent on activities while I was in Eger, and that’s because I was having such a wonderful time simply wandering aimlessly down narrow alleyways.
 The architecture is gorgeous in this city, and you’ll be content just to take photos of the beautiful buildings while you’re there.
 It has one of my favourite old towns in all of Europe!

 So, which activities in Hungary are worth the splurge?